kevinng77/kevinng77.github.io/source/_posts/DLnote1.md

 ### Face recognition

-Make sure Anchor image is closer to Positive image then to Negative image by at least a margin $\alpha$.
+Make sure Anchor image is closer to Positive image then to Negative image by at least a margin $$\alpha$$.

 $$\mid \mid f(A^{(i)}) - f(P^{(i)}) \mid \mid_2^2 + \alpha < \mid \mid f(A^{(i)}) - f(N^{(i)}) \mid \mid_2^2$$